-- I. Introduction.
-The camel a large beast of burden; famous as "The Ship of the Desert." - II.
-Place where found.
-Arabia, Africa, Central Asia. - III.
+I. Place Where Found.
+Arabia, Africa, Central Asia.

+II.
 Size, Shape, and Covering.
-Eight feet high; much larger than a horse; ungainly; humps (one or two) on back; covered with rough, dark brown hair. - IV.
+Eight feet high; much larger than a horse; ungainly; humps (one or two) on back; covered with rough, dark brown hair.

+III.
 Parts.
-Head small, like a sheep's, no horns; teeth unlike those of most herbivorous animals more like a dog's, and suited to tearing off twigs and shrubs; neck long, no mane; body bulky; legs long, slender; knees provided with a cushion; feet broad, soft. - V. Food.
-Thorny shrubs, date leaves, beans. - VI.
-Habits and Qualities.
+Head small, like a sheep's, no horns; teeth unlike those of most herbivorous animals - more like a dog's, and suited to tearing off twigs and shrubs; neck long, no mane; body bulky; legs long, slender; knees provided with a cushion; feet broad, soft.

+IV.
+Food.
+Thorny shrubs, date leaves, beans.

+V. Habits and Qualities.
 Chews the cud; seldom needs water; has great endurance; patient, obedient, kneels for burden; vicious towards its own kind.

-- VII.
-Uses. (a) Beast of burden: 300 pounds five or six miles an hour. (b) Its milk a favorite beverage. (c) Flesh salted for food. (d) Fat melted for butter. (e) Hair made into cloth. - VIII.
-Conclusion.
-Indispensable in long journey across deserts; anecdotes, etc. - Exercise 2.
-Write a description of one or more of the following, making an outline of what is important to be said.
+VI.
+Uses. (a) Beast of burden: 300 pounds five or six miles an hour. (b) Its milk a favorite beverage. (c) Flesh salted for food. (d) Fat melted for butter. (e) Hair made into cloth.

+Exercise 2. - Write a description of one or more of the following, making an outline of what is important to be said.